The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/13-production-deployment.md

 {% hint style="info" %}
 Use the **Internal** URL (not External) when connecting from another Render service.
 Internal URLs route traffic within Render's private network, which is faster and doesn't count against bandwidth limits.

+You can also connect to the Render-hosted Postgres database in your local development environment by adding the internal database URL to your `.env` file as `PG_CONNECTION_STRING`.
 {% endhint %}

 ### Step 2: Deploy the Web Service